 Dry Ingredients

-Light Brown Sugar: I’m using light brown sugar in the cake batter to create those caramelly notes in this recipe.
-You could substitute with old fashioned or dark brown sugar if you want a deeper molasses flavour.
-I do not recommend using coconut sugar in this cake as it will change the flavour profile entirely.
-That being said, this recipe does work well as a regular vanilla sheet cake with white sugar and 1 tablespoon of vanilla bean paste.
+- Light Brown Sugar: Adds rich caramelly notes in this recipe.
+Substitute with old fashioned or dark brown sugar if you want a deeper molasses flavour.
+Avoid coconut sugar as it will alter the flavour profile.
+No brown sugar?
+Switch it for white sugar and add 1 tablespoon of vanilla bean paste to create a yummy vanilla traybake instead.

 Wet Ingredients

-My butterscotch buttercream is naturally vegan as we are removing all dairy and there is also no egg in it.
-It is wonderfully light with just the right amount of butterscotch flavour, thanks to the addition of brown sugar.
+This buttercream is wonderfully light with just the right amount of butterscotch flavour, thanks to the addition of brown sugar.

 How to Make Scrumptious Dairy Free Butterscotch Cake